COVID-19 response and updates

-- All public facing DES offices are currently closed but the department can still be contacted by phone and email.
+- The operations of public facing DES offices may be affected.
+The best way to contact the department is by phone and email.

-- COVID-19 information and resources are available for environmental authority holders.
+- COVID-19 information for environmental authority holders.

-For the latest information about the Queensland Government’s COVID-19 response visit www.qld.gov.au
+For the latest information about the Queensland Government’s COVID-19 response visit www.qld.gov.au.